RxLaboratory/Ramses/src-docs/docs/dev/add-ons-reference/ram_daemon_interface.md

 Please refer to the [*Daemon API* reference](../../daemon-reference/) for more information about these methods.

 These methods return the reply of the *Daemon* converted from *JSON* to an object, dict, structure, or whatever best suits the language in which the add-on is implemented.
+This returned object can be converted to a [RamObject](ram_object.md) instance using the corresponding `RamObject.fromDict()` static method.

 | Method | Arguments | Description | Dev Notes |
 | --- | --- | --- | --- |